-8 Unsolicited electronic communications
+8. Unsolicited electronic communications

-- 8.1 PhonepayPlus receives numerous complaints from consumers about PRS marketing that, they feel, encroaches on their privacy.
-This includes potentially unsolicited email marketing that may, in certain cases, contain malware. - As set out in Rule 2.4.1 of the Code, consumers have the right to privacy.
+- A8.1 The Phone-paid Services Authority receives numerous complaints from consumers about PRS marketing that, they feel, encroaches on their privacy.
+This includes potentially unsolicited email marketing that may, in certain cases, contain malware. - A8.2 As set out in Rule 2.4.1 of the Code, consumers have the right to privacy.
 In line with guidance from the Information Commissioner's Office, electronic marketing can only be sent to consumers if the consumer has consented to receive it or if there is an existing, clearly defined and direct customer relationship and the customer is provided, in each marketing communication, with an opportunity to opt out and does not do so.
-For more information on PhonepayPlus' expectations around the consumer's right to privacy, providers should see the General Guidance Note on Privacy7.
+For more information on the Phone-paid Services Authority's expectations around the consumer's right to privacy, providers should see the General Guidance Note on Privacy.